cobber/git-tools/ReadMe.txt

 Assumptions
 -----------

-    'git status' runs quickly (i.e. the user is not using huge, slow git repos) Perl and a few additional modules are available Git is available
+    'git status' runs quickly (i.e. the user is not using huge, slow git repos).
+    Perl and a few additional modules are available.
+    Git is available.
+    The user is comfortable manually configuring their command line environment.

 The Tools
 ---------